Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 • Tlacopan

-The term “Aztecs” is often used not only to refer to the members of the empire, but also in a broader sense, to describe all tribes in Central Mexico who spoke the Nahuatl language from 1300 to 1521 AD
+The term “Aztecs” is often used not only to refer to the members of the empire but also in a broader sense, to describe all tribes in Central Mexico who spoke the Nahuatl language from 1300 to 1521 CE

 The Aztecs were bloodthirsty warriors, canny economists, and devoted worshippers.
 Result?
 Everybody who wasn’t an Aztec hated the Aztecs.
 They demanded large tributes from the tribes they ruled and indulged in human sacrifice.
 It’s said that once, in the course of only four days, they slaughtered 80,000 prisoners of war.